BlackBoxVision/react-native-mercadopago-px/README.md

 ```

 With those steps, you'll be able to run a build of your app and see that the checkout doesn't loss strings anymore.

+## In Android background color turns gray

+Some users report an issue with `FlatList` and `ScrollView` getting a backgroundColor gray when using our library.
+We're currently taking efforts to see if there's an issue in the library.

+As a quick workaround you can fix this by using `contentContainerStyle` in `FlatList` and `ScrollView`.

 ## Issues